-At the GOA GPT meeting guidelines for how apportionments are determined for partial assessments were discussed, which is not addressed in current guidelines.
-The GPT recommended that for Tiers 4-5, when the random effects model is re-run with a new survey point, the author update the regional apportionment percentages.
-For Tiers 1-3 on a 2-year cycle when only the projection model is run, the GPT recommended using the apportionment percentages from the last full assessment.
+At the Plan Team meeting guidelines for how apportionments are determined for partial assessments were discussed, which is not addressed in current guidelines.
+The Plan Team recommended that for Tiers 4-5, when the random effects model is re-run with a new survey point, the author updates the regional apportionment percentages.
+For Tiers 1-3 on a 2-year cycle when only the projection model is run, the Plan

+Team recommended using the apportionment percentages from the last full assessment.
 These guidelines will be revised and clarified by the AFSC.

-The GPT also discussed the upcoming Center for Independent Experts (CIE) reviews and encouraged the authors to consistently notify the Council of upcoming reviews so that the reviewers can benefit from the management perspective.
+The Plan Team also discussed the upcoming Center for Independent Experts (CIE) reviews and encouraged the authors to consistently notify the Council of upcoming reviews so that the reviewers can benefit from the management perspective.

-The SSC, like the GPT, are concerned about the reduction of survey effort in the GOA to two vessels and number of stations.
+The SSC, like the Plan Team, are concerned about the reduction of survey effort in the GOA to two vessels and number of stations.
 The large reductions in biomass estimates across many species in the Western GOA point to a potential result of the thinned survey design, and the status of Pacific cod highlights the importance of full surveys in making informed management decisions.